MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 [History sync](#history-sync) for catchup jobs

 Rationale: Without history sync, we are vulnerable to believing an invalid
-state: Certain parts of the ledger-builder state are not checked in a SNARK and so we must get enough info to go back to the locked state (where we know we've achieved consensus).
+state: Certain parts of the staged-ledger state are not checked in a SNARK and so we must get enough info to go back to the locked state (where we know we've achieved consensus).